rmarting/rhdh-exercises/README-gitlab.md

 related to that component.
 This [template](https://github.com/rmarting/rhdh-exercises-software-templates/blob/main/templates.yaml) is a simple case of this kind of component.

-Templates can be registered from the `Create...` menu.
-The `Register Existing Component` button opens a wizard to register the component from the remote url.
+Templates can be registered from the `Self-service` menu.
+The `Import an existing Git repository` button opens a wizard to register the component from the remote url.

 Another alternative is to configure the location of the templates in the `catalog` definition.
 This is the